Digital accessibility standard

 - Ensure the order of navigation links and form elements etc. is logical, and it is visually apparent where the current keyboard focus is

-All content must be easy to understood, both in terms of the language and the way the user interface operates.
+All content must be easy to understand, both in terms of the language and the way the user interface operates.

 Use plain English and keep content brief by including essential information only